WallarooLabs/blog.wallaroolabs.com/content/post/back-pressure2.md

 actors really do need to participate in the protocol.

-The protocol is informally called the mute protocol, based on the name of one of the messages it uses, called `mute`.
+The protocol is informally called the mute protocol, based on the name of one of the messages it sends, called `mute`.
 The word "mute" means to be silent or to cause a speaker to become silent.
 That's what we want for back-pressure: to cause sending actors upstream in a Wallaroo pipeline to stop sending messages to the `TCPSink`.